PandemiaProject/pandemia/README.rst

 A number of **World Factory** and **Component** examples are provided for the user.
 In particular, for each **Component**\ , a default model is provided, as well as a void model in case the user does not wish for this component to be active during a simulation.
 Among the **World Factory** examples are **Homogeneous** and **Heterogeneous**.
-Both these factories build the countries of the world, using air travel data to configure travel between countries.
-However, whereas **Homogeneous** implements homogeneous mixing within each country, **Heterogeneous** implements a simple model of heterogeneous mixing, based on a gravity model and population density grids. **Heterogeneous** also allows the user to limit the simulation to a chosen subset of countries.
-In particular, the user can run **Heterogeneous** on only a single country, if the user wishes.
+Both these factories build global models, using air travel data to configure travel between countries.
+However, whereas **Homogeneous** implements homogeneous mixing within each country, **Heterogeneous** implements a simple model of heterogeneous mixing, based on a gravity model and population density grids. **Heterogeneous** allows the user to limit the simulation to a chosen subset of countries.
+In particular, the user can run **Heterogeneous** on only a single country.
 For both of these world factories, the recommended scale factor is 0.0005.

 Scenarios
 ---------

 Scenarios are configured using YAML.
-A scenario consists of a choice of world factory, and a choice of model for each of the simulation components, together with configurations for each of these objects and the reporters.
-Example scenarios can be found in the `Scenarios <Scenarios/>`_ directory.
+A scenario consists of a choice of world factory and a choice of model for each of the simulation components, together with configurations for each of these objects and the reporters.
+Example scenarios can be found in the `Scenarios/ <Scenarios/>`_ directory.

 The homogeneous mixing scenario uses the **Homogeneous** world factory.
 In this scenario,